Understanding mixed-models

 Mixed models include both fixed effects and random effects.
-What are exactly mixed or random effects is rather a philosophical subject, but the mathematical definition could help to better understand what they are.
+What are exactly fixed or random effects is close to be a philosophical subject, but the mathematical definition could help to better understand what they are.

 So let take an example.
 First we generate some fake data: